fdbozzo/foxbin2prg/docs/FoxBin2Prg.md

 ## Source
 Original repository at https://github.com/fdbozzo/foxbin2prg.
-Or Install via [Thor](https://github.com/VFPX/Thor/blob/master/Docs/Thor_install.md), this keeps you on the latest version.
+Or install via [Thor](https://github.com/VFPX/Thor/blob/master/Docs/Thor_install.md), this keeps you on the latest version.

 ## Requirements
 - A copy of MS VFP9 SP1, at least _3504_